getsling/LastFm/README.md

 - Block based for easier usage
 - Only one dependency ([KissXML](https://github.com/robbiehanson/KissXML))
 - Returns values in the correct data type (NSDate, NSURL, NSNumber, etc)
+- Hook in your own caching methods (NSCache, Core Data)
+- Cancelable operations, perfect for when cells are scrolled off screen and you don't need to make the API calls after all
-- Actively developed and maintained (note: at the moment **backwards-incompatible changes are to be expected**)
+- Actively developed and maintained

 ## Usage
 ```objective-c